MelloB1989/terms/pages/Yarooo/privacy-policy.md

 - 8.2 Data Collection: Yarooo collects user data as per the Privacy Policy.
 Data usage complies with regulations (e.g., GDPR, CCPA) and is required to provide affiliate tracking and cashback features.
 - 8.3 User Responsibility for Taxes: Users are responsible for declaring and paying applicable taxes on any earnings through Yarooo.

 ### **9\.
+Location Policy**

+- 9.1 Location Data Collection: Yarooo collects location information to provide personalized offers, track eligible cashback transactions, and enhance user experience.
+- 9.2 Purpose of Location Data: This data is used to display location-based deals, verify transactions with offline vendors, and improve the accuracy of cashback tracking.
+- 9.3 User Control: Users can manage location-sharing preferences in the app settings.
+However, disabling location services may limit access to location-based offers and certain cashback features.
+- 9.4 Data Protection: Yarooo ensures that location data is processed securely and complies with applicable data privacy laws.
+Location data is not shared with third parties beyond what is necessary to provide cashback and personalized offers.

+### **10\.
 Final Provisions**

-- 9.1 Account Termination: Yarooo reserves the right to suspend or terminate accounts for violating these Terms, engaging in fraudulent activities, or misuse.
+- 10.1 Account Termination: Yarooo reserves the right to suspend or terminate accounts for violating these Terms, engaging in fraudulent activities, or misuse.
-- 9.2 Future Conditions: If errors or issues are identified on Yarooo’s part, the company is not liable for direct or indirect losses but will correct the error when possible.
+- 10.2 Future Conditions: If errors or issues are identified on Yarooo’s part, the company is not liable for direct or indirect losses but will correct the error when possible.
-- 9.3 Changes to Terms: Yarooo may update Terms and Conditions as the platform evolves, with users notified of significant changes.
+- 10.3 Changes to Terms: Yarooo may update Terms and Conditions as the platform evolves, with users notified of significant changes.
-- 9.4 Governing Law: These Terms are governed by the laws of \[Your Jurisdiction/Country\].

-### **10\.
+### **11\.
 Contact Information**

-- 10.1 For questions, issues, or concerns, users may contact Yarooo support at:
+- 11.1 For questions, issues, or concerns, users may contact Yarooo support at:
   - Mobile : +91 9642 876 876
   - Email : <support@yarooo.com>